 If your child would like the chance to have their work exhibited, they are asked to submit their artwork (and their copyright in it) to YEAA, along with a minimum entry donation of £2.50 per child, as their contribution to raise money for Cancer Research UK.

 Each exhibited artist will receive a certificate and winning artwork will be framed.
 Paintings at the exhibit are also available for purchase, with priority being given to the artist’s family.
-We know that we have many aspirational young artists within the school and are looking forward to sharing the work that they produce whilst raising money for charity.

-Postcards of the winners work will be for sale at the exhibition and the paintings are also available for purchase, with priority being given to the artist’s family.
+Postcards of the winners’ work will be for sale at the exhibition and the paintings are also available for purchase, with priority being given to the artist’s family.

 Entry Details

-- We ask for a minimum entry donation of £2.50 per child as their contribution, raising money for Cancer Research UK.
-(Details below)
+- We ask for a minimum entry donation of £2.50 per child as their contribution, raising money for Cancer Research UK (details below).

 LABELLING: